New Treatment in People with Triple Negative Breast Cancer or Advanced Solid Tumors

 - All people will receive the study drug ONM-501, injected into their tumor, either alone or in combination with Cemiplimab, a PD-1 checkpoint inhibitor.

 - The study will have different groups of participants.
-People will be assigned to a group based on their tumor testing.
+People will be assigned to a group based on their tumor testing and when they join the study.

 - Everyone will keep taking the medication until their cancer gets worse, the treatment causes severe side effects, or they choose to stop the study.